New report uncovers five hallmarks of successful groundwater management

 “There is no silver bullet solution to groundwater management.
 But there are some surprising similarities between some of the most effective programs we looked at,” said Kate Gibson, DWFI’s program coordinator.
 “Effective management takes time and a lot of patience.
 Fortunately, California water managers don’t need to go it alone.
 There’s a lot of knowledge out there and some unique solutions have been developed already.”

-Environmental Defense Fund (edf.org), a leading international nonprofit organization, creates transformational solutions to the most serious environmental problems.
+Environmental Defense Fund, a leading international nonprofit organization, creates transformational solutions to the most serious environmental problems.
 EDF links science, economics, law and innovative private-sector partnerships.
-Connect with us on Twitter, Facebook and our Growing Returns blog.
+Visit the Growing Returns blog.

 The Robert B. Daugherty Water for Food Global Institute at the University of Nebraska was founded in 2010 to address the global challenge of achieving food security with less stress on water resources through improved water management in agricultural and food systems.
 We are committed to ensuring a water and food secure world while maintaining the use of water for other human and environmental needs.